-This course includes the history of the development of operations management and total quality management (TQM).
-Selected topics of both operations and TQM such as work simplification, team building, statistical process control, Deming's 14 points for managing productivity, work measurement, and others are included in this course.
+This course includes concepts and applications of operations management, supply chain management (SCM) and total quality management (TQM).
+Selected topics of operations, SCM and TQM such as forecasting, project scheduling, inventory management, customer relationship management, and others are included in this course.
 Prerequisite(s): Admission to the College of Business, MGMT 3101 (C), and BUSA 3101 (C).